theorist17/theorist17.github.io/_posts/2021-05-06-natural-language-processing.md

 They use self-attention!

 Claiming that you don't need recursive encoding for text sequence.
-You only need to calculate attention of sequence against itself.
+You only need to calculate the attention of a sequence against itself.

 ## 8. Language Model

-They suggest Transfer Leanring, which pre-train a huge model and finetune the model to fit a specific task.
+They suggest Transfer Learning, which pre-train a huge model and finetune the model to fit a specific task.

 e.g. GPT, BERT

 ### Why Pre-training?

 Generalization is amazing.
 They solve it all.
-Plus, GPT-2, GPT-3 are proving that building bigger model with bigger data, at some point, machine is learning something that it never seen in the data before.
+Plus, GPT-2, GPT-3 are proving that building a bigger model with bigger data, at some point, the machine is learning something that it's never seen in the data before.

 ### Beyond BERT?